Pharmaceutical Affairs Act

 Dispensation of drugs shall not be performed unless it follows established operational procedures; the operational guidelines shall be established by the central competent health authority.

-Dispensation of drugs in hospitals must be performed by a pharmacist.
-However, an assistant pharmacist who had performed dispensation of drugs before the amendment of this Act passed into force on February 5, 1993, shall apply to the provisions of the preceding Paragraph and may continue performing dispensation of drugs in the same hospital or any other hospital.
-Unless otherwise provided in the law, dispensation of Chinese medicines shall be performed under the supervision of a Chinese medicine doctor.
+Dispensation of drugs in hospitals shall be performed by a pharmacist.
+However, an assistant pharmacist who had performed the dispensation of drugs before the amendment of this Act passed into force on February 5, 1993, shall apply to the provisions of the preceding paragraph and may continue performing the dispensation of drugs in the same hospital or any other hospital.

 Article 38